sebkaz/BetaStar/README.md

 The main configuration file is `conf/base/catalog.yml` and it is set for the 'facebook' dataset.

-To run the pipeline for a specific dataset, you must activate the corresponding environment.
+To run the pipeline for a specific dataset, you must activate the corresponding kedro environment.
 For instance, if you want to work with the `amazon` dataset, execute command with --env parameter:
 ```base
 kedro run --env=amazon